-Since inception of the agreement, we have recognized revenue of \$19.8 million associated with the delivery of a technology license and existing know-how, and \$15.0 million in development event-based payments resulting from MTPC's initiation of Phase II/III clinical trials of INGREZZA in TD in Asia.
-In accordance with our continuing performance obligations, \$10.2 million of the \$30.0 million upfront payment is being deferred to be recognized in future periods.
-Under the terms of the agreement, there is no general obligation to return the upfront payment for any non-contingent deliverable.
+Since inception of the agreement, we have recognized revenue of \$21.9 million associated with the delivery of a technology license and existing know-how and \$15.0 million in development event-based payments resulting from MTPC's initiation of Phase II/III development of INGREZZA in TD in Asia.
+In the first quarter of 2020, we recognized revenue of \$1.3 million in connection with the ongoing KINECT-HD study, a placebo-controlled Phase III study of valbenazine in adult Huntington's disease patients with chorea.
+In accordance with our continuing performance obligations, \$8.1 million of the \$30.0 million upfront payment received is being deferred and will be recognized as revenue over the KINECT-HD study period using an input method according to research and development, or R&D, costs incurred to date relative to estimated total R&D costs.